-\Box My hearing instrument has a power on delay
+☐ My hearing instruments have a power on delay.

 The power on delay means that your instruments will take several seconds to power up once they have been turned on.
 This feature allows you to get the hearing instruments in your ear before they start to amplify sound.